How to Apply for your Alberta Security Guard Licence

 Passport photo can cost $15-$30

 2. How long is my licence good for?

-Your licence is valid for 2 years.
-You are responsible for ensuring you renew your security guard licence every two years as you are not permitted to work with an expired licence.
+Your licence is valid for 2 years, or to the expiration of your work/study permit.
+You are responsible for ensuring you renew your security guard licence before it expires, as you are not permitted to work with an expired licence.